Experienced Business Consultants You Can Trust!

 The first step in setting up a subsidiary in the Ivory Coast is selecting your corporate vehicle.
 Most Singaporean multinationals opt for one of two structures:

 • SARL (Société à Responsabilité Limitée): Similar to a Private Limited (Pte Ltd) company.
-It requires a minimum capital of 1,000,000 XOF (approx. $2,250 SGD).
+It requires a minimum capital of 1,000,000 XOF (~$1,620 USD).
 It is the most common choice for SMEs.

 • SA (Société Anonyme): Equivalent to a Public Limited Company.
 This is required for large-scale industrial projects or firms intending to list on the regional stock exchange (BRVM).
-The minimum capital is 10,000,000 XOF.
+The minimum capital is 10,000,000 XOF (~$16,200 USD).

-Ivory Coast is a Francophone jurisdiction.
-All Singaporean documents, including your ACRA Business Profile, Board Resolutions, and Articles of Association, must be translated into French by a certified translator.
-Furthermore, these documents must be notarized and legalized by the Singapore Academy of Law and the Ivorian Embassy to be recognized by the CEPICI.
+Ivory Coast is a Francophone jurisdiction operating under French civil law.
+All foreign corporate documents, including your Certificate of Incorporation, Board Resolutions, Articles of Association, and shareholder identification, must be translated into French by a certified translator before they will be accepted by the CEPICI.

 Post-Registration: Compliance, Tax, and Labour Laws